etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 > the other three variables we employ -- distance between the centroids of NUTS2 regions
 > in the UK, employment and population density for NUTS2 regions -- are reported in Table 2.

-We have also added the following text regarding the other predictors included in our model (p. **TO ADD**):
+We have also added the following text regarding the other predictors included in our model (p.
+11):

-> These control variables (employment These control variables (employment and population density) are included following gravity-type functions that are common when estimating economic flows between two geographical points (trade, migration, commuting, etc.).
+> These control variables (employment and population density) are included following gravity-type functions that are common when estimating economic flows between two geographical points (trade, migration, commuting, etc.).
 Such models normally use attraction factors (as the masses of the two regions) such as gross income in the region/country (Anderson and van Wincoop, 2003; Riddington et al., 2006), or employment as a proxy when Gross Value Added (GVA) or GDP data is not available  (Kimura and Lee, 2006).
 Also, employment by sector is often used in the estimation process of regionalization of Input-Output models by the means of Location Quotients (Flegg and Webber, 2000).
 We choose employment because it is also available at a more disaggregated geographical level.
 Population density controls for the agglomeration of the regions complementing the employment variable in determining the economic size of the bodies (Greene, 2013).
 Distance works as a resistance effect.
 In addition, given the aim of the paper to predict interregional trade flows, we opted towards parsimony and, therefore, we tried to minimise the number of predictors.

 ---